-Water District No. 4 has retained a consultant who is working with the Westchester County Health Department on compliance treatment that includes steps to reduce levels of PFOA.
+Water District No. 4 has retained a consultant who is working with the Westchester County Health Department on compliance schedule that includes steps to reduce levels of PFOA.
+This process is similar for any chemical detected in public drinking water that requires mitigation due to exceedance of an MCL.
+The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.